Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Comfort 4.6 Deep, relaxing support that rewards lounging
+Comfort 4.6 Deep support that rewards lounging

-Cleaning 4.0 Routine vacuuming/rotation and quick spill response are manageable
+Cleaning 4.0 Routine vacuuming, rotation, and quick spill response are manageable

 How to Choose the Crate & Barrel Lounge Deep 93" Sofa